-To the extent possible, announcements of job vacancies by position and location are posted on a regular basis and posted at the central administration building, campus offices, and on the district's Website.
+To the extent possible, announcements of job vacancies by position and location are posted on a regular basis and posted on the district's Website.

 Employee Dress Code

 The dress and grooming of District employees shall be professional, clean, neat, in a manner appropriate for their assignments, and in accordance with any additional standards established by their supervisors and approved by the Superintendent.